-To many, this year’s UN Conference on Climate Change in Marrakech, was a chance to start turning carbon emissions agreements into tangible actions to combat climate change.
+For many people COP22 needed to be a COP of action.
+But was it?
 In this guest blog post, University of Sheffield PhD student Rachael Treharne shares her insights from COP22, and considers the place of ecosystems in the path to sustainability.

-The COP22 UN climate negotiations drew to a close in Marrakech on Friday.
-Following the huge diplomatic success of the Paris Agreement on climate change, delivered at COP21 last December, COP22 was widely anticipated as a ‘COP of action’.
-It was hoped that here, discussions would move from negotiations to action for the first time, filling in the detail of the framework created by the Paris Agreement to create a complete set of strategies, rules and guidance.
+Following the huge diplomatic success of the Paris Agreement delivered at COP21 last December, COP22 was widely anticipated as a ‘COP of action’.
+It was hoped that here, discussions would move from negotiations to action for the first time.
+Here the framework created by the Paris Agreement would become a complete set of strategies, rules and guidance.

-I’ve been in Marrakech for the past two weeks with BirdLife International, with whom I’m completing an internship supporting their Climate Change Programme.
+I went to COP22 with BirdLife International, with whom I’m completing an internship.
 BirdLife is the world’s biggest conservation partnership, supporting and representing 120 national NGOs.

-BirdLife have been advocating for a Paris Agreement rule book that safeguards ecosystems, biodiversity and livelihoods, as well as maximising the potential for ambitious emissions reductions.
-In addition to shaping many of the technical aspects of the agreement, this relates to the overriding goal of the Paris Agreement – to pursue efforts to hold global average temperature increase to 1.5C.
-In a world that has already warmed by nearly 1?C, this is a remarkable aim.
+BirdLife have been advocating for a Paris Agreement rule book that safeguards ecosystems, biodiversity and livelihoods.
+And they want to maximise the potential for ambitious emissions reductions.
+In addition to shaping many of the technical aspects of the agreement, this relates to the overriding goal of the Paris Agreement: to pursue efforts to hold global average temperature increase to 1.5C.
+In a world that has already warmed by nearly 1C, this is a remarkable aim.
 One consequence of the rapidly closing window of opportunity to meet this target is a growing focus on ‘negative emissions’, or future active reduction of atmospheric CO2.

 BECCS is a tempting answer to the enormous social and political challenge of immediate, dramatic emissions reductions.
 However it is a contentious issue, both at COP22 and in the broader research and policy communities.
 BECCS is untested at a commercial scale, but if implemented would likely have far-reaching impacts on biodiversity, ecosystems, and food security.
 The area of productive land for biomass production required to implement BECCS at the scale referenced in the IPCC scenarios ranges from 100 million to almost 3000 million hectares – up to twice the world’s currently cultivated land.